CC-Public/DashboardAssignment/README.md

 });
 ```

-The response will be JSON array in the following format:
+The response will be JSON array in the following containing following `UserActivity` objects:

 ```json
 {